codepath/android_guides/Floating-Action-Buttons.md

 If you forget to implement this last step, you will see `Could not inflate Behavior subclass` error messages.

-See this [example code](https://github.com/ianhanniballake/cheesesquare/commit/aefa8b57e61266e4ad51bef36e669d69f7fd749c) for the full source code.
+See this [example code](https://github.com/ianhanniballake/cheesesquare/commit/aefa8b57e61266e4ad51bef36e669d69f7fd749c) for the full set of changes.

 *Note*: Normally when implementing CoordinatorLayout behaviors, we need to implement [layoutDependsOn()](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html#layoutDependsOn(android.support.design.widget.CoordinatorLayout, V, android.view.View)) and [onDependentViewChanged()](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.Behavior.html#onDependentViewChanged(android.support.design.widget.CoordinatorLayout, V, android.view.View)), which are used to track changes in other views contained within the shared CoordinatorLayout.
 Since we only need to monitor scroll changes, we use the existing behavior defined for the Floating Action Button, which is currently implemented to track changes for Snackbars and AppBarLayout as discussed in this [blog post](http://android-developers.blogspot.com/2015/05/android-design-support-library.html).